 - The acceptance or refusal of a banner application is at the sole discretion of SCC, whose decision will be final.

-- SCC reserves the right to remove this service or to change the Terms & Conditions at any time.
+- SCC reserves the right to remove this service or to change the terms and conditions at any time.

 - Public Liability Insurance should insure against any liability from any accident arising out of, or in connection with, the display of the banner.
 The policy should be for the minimum sum of £10,000,000 limited to any one accident, unlimited in total and the interest of SCC in the policy should be noted.